Bubbles Academy Logo

 Clapping hands is one of the earliest ways a baby can communicate with the people around them and soon turns into clapping along to music.
 Even before being able to walk, a baby will bounce along to a song that’s playing.

-By the time our kiddos are preschool age, music has been a part of their lives for a long time through listening with their grownups, watching children’s shows, and singing nursery rhymes.
+By the time our kiddos are preschool age, music education has been a part of their lives for a long time through listening with their grownups, watching children’s shows, and singing nursery rhymes.
 At this age, music sets the stage for learning math and literacy skills that will be the foundation of learning later on in life.

 When keeping a steady beat with a song, a child is inadvertently practicing one-to-one correspondence.
 One clap for each beat.
 This also helps with sequencing.
 Whether or not it is explicitly understood, we know that songs have phrases and groupings.
 When we hear a verse to a song, we can predict how long the verse will be because verses are usually written in phrases of 4 or 8.
 When that 4th or 8th phrase ends, it’s time for the refrain which is also generally in phrases of 4 or 8.
 Throw in a bridge to a song and, you guessed it, it’s usually comprised of 4 or 8 phrases.
+These musical activities in preschool help children develop early math and pattern recognition skills.

 Old MacDonald had a farm